wiggitywhitney/mcp-commit-story/fictional-user-story.md

 The Broader Impact

-Sarah's team adopts the tool after seeing her success.
+Bonnie's team adopts the tool after seeing her success.
 During retrospectives, they reference journal entries to identify patterns.
 During P0 incidents, they quickly find relevant past decisions.
 During architecture reviews, they cite specific journal entries as supporting evidence.

 The journal entries become part of the company's institutional knowledge.
 As people leave and join, the stories stay.
 The context remains.
 The engineering narrative continues.